The-K0N/The-K0N/README.md

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif" width="400"/>

-<h5 align="left" >I'm a fresh graduate from Bumigora University, Computer Science.
-My educational background in Computer Science provides a strong foundation for me to continuously learn and refine skills in the technology field.
-I'm a Freelance Enthusiastic in Web development, UI/UX Design, and Data Science, eager to contribute to team success through hard work, attention to detail, and problem solving.
-Motivated to learn and develop in the company.</h5>
+<h5 align="left" >I'm a fresh graduate from Bumigora University, Computer Science.</h5>
-<h5 align="left" >My educational background in Computer Science provides a strong foundation for me to continuously learn and refine skills in the technology field.
-I'm a Freelance Enthusiastic in Web development, UI/UX Design, and Data Science, eager to contribute to team success through hard work, attention to detail, and problem solving.
-Motivated to learn and develop in the company.</h5>
+<h5 align="left" >My educational background in Computer Science provides a strong foundation for me to continuously learn and refine skills in the technology field.</h5>
-<h5 align="left" >I'm a fresh graduate from Bumigora University, Computer Science.
-My educational background in Computer Science provides a strong foundation for me to continuously learn and refine skills in the technology field.
-I'm a Freelance Enthusiastic in Web development, UI/UX Design, and Data Science, eager to contribute to team success through hard work, attention to detail, and problem solving.
+<h5 align="left" >I'm a Freelance Enthusiastic in Web development, UI/UX Design, and Data Science, eager to contribute to team success through hard work, attention to detail, and problem solving.
 Motivated to learn and develop in the company.</h5>

 <h3>🛠 Tech Stack</h3>